Eureka 31.5″ Electric Sit-Stand Converter Review

 It is worth noting that this iMovR+Eureka Electric Sit Stand Converter is our expert reviewers' top choice in our most recent update of the Top Stand Up Desk Converters Under $350.

 The Rise of the Electric Standing Desk Converter

 In previous years, high-quality electric standing desk converters were much more expensive than manual units—so much so that it usually made sense to just go with a full standing desk if you had the option (i.e. your desk wasn't a "built-in" you couldn't remove).
 Before, if you wanted a quality electric standing desk converter, you had to pony up for the likes of a Winston-E, coming in at over a thousand dollars.
 Or, if you wanted cheap, you had to suffer through the quality problems inherent in a slip-shod model like the Autonomous SmartDesk Mini, also $299.

 For the first time, buyers no longer have to compromise on quality to get a low cost electric standing desk converter.
-Over the past couple of years we've been predicting that manual sit-stand converter will slowly go the way of the crank car window, as new electric models offer more features and better value.
-As more and more users adopt big panoramic LCDs or dual, if not triple LCD displays, the spring and gas pneumatic manual models just won't have the lift capacity these users really need, or may see their counter-balance strength degrade over time.
+Over the past couple of years we’ve been predicting that manually-operated stand converter will slowly go the way of the crank car window, as new electric models offer more features and better value.
+As more and more users adopt big panoramic LCDs or dual, if not triple LCD displays, the spring and gas pneumatic manual models just won’t have the lift capacity these users really need, or may see their counter-balance strength degrade over time.
 No longer prohibitively expensive, it just makes more sense to invest in a more future-proof electric unit unless you have some really good reason not to.